jbroadway/docs/docs/1.0/creator-tools/fixing-forearm-twisting.md

 1\.
 Parallel twist bones

 > In this case, the twist bone must have the same parent as the hand/palm bone.
-The twist bone cannot have any children or it will not take effect.

 ![Twist Bone Parallel](https://www.flipsidexr.com/files/docs/screenshots/ParallelTwistBone.png)